 Easter Sunday is tomorrow!
-Celebrating the resurrection of Jesus fills my heart with joy.
+Celebrating the resurrection of Jesus fills me with joy.
 Believing in the resurrection of Jesus is at the heart of what it means to be a Christian.
 The apostle Paul wrote: “that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved;” Romans 10:9 Jesus is my Lord, and I believe that God raised him from the dead.
 I rejoice in this every day of the year.

 There was a time when I did not believe in the resurrection or in God for that matter.
 I spent many Easters simply celebrating a holiday.
 I remember those years and many events leading up to my salvation.
 Since I wrote about a small part of my testimony on Thanksgiving Day, I thought Easter might be a good time to share a story about one of those events.
 Remembering it always makes me marvel.

-The Art Gallery
+The Art Studio

-Christine’s questions centered on why I didn’t believe in God.
-She had heard me tell of “coincidences” in my life that in her mind indicated that God was demonstrating his existence to me.
+Christine’s questions centered on my lack of faith in God’s existence.
+She had heard me tell of many “coincidences” in my life that in her mind indicated that God was demonstrating his existence to me.
 She noticed that they didn’t bring me to faith.
-My skepticism that I mentioned in a previous post was not easily slayed.
+My skepticism, that I mentioned in a previous post, was not easily slayed.
 As we talked, I recounted some of the coincidences.
-When I was done Christine looked at me and asked “WHAT is it going to take for you to believe in God?
+When I was done Christine looked at me and asked, “WHAT is it going to take for you to believe in God?
 Does Jesus need to walk through the front door?”

-The Gift of True Regeneration
+The Gift of True Faith

-Instead, in his timing, God opened my heart to believe.
+Instead, in his perfect timing, God opened my heart to believe.
 I have no doubt that he did something.
 Because of that I have something a lot more solid.
 I called out to him and he answered.
 He gave me eyes to see something that I could not see with my physical eyes because it could not stand right in front of me.
-He showed me my need for a savior and made it abundantly clear that Jesus died for me.
+He showed me my need for a Savior and made it abundantly clear that Jesus died for me.
 He removed all doubt in my heart that he existed and turned this skeptic into a very grateful believer.
-True regeneration is of the Lord not coincidences.
+Coincidences make for great stories and can be remarkable, but true faith is of the Lord.

 Since the night God opened my heart, I have confessed Jesus as Lord and Savior.
 The first Easter after I was saved meant more to me than any had before.
 I believed that God raised Jesus from the dead, and I knew my salvation was in his hands.
-I rejoiced greatly then and I am still rejoicing.
+I rejoiced greatly then and I am still rejoicing today.
 I praise God for all he has done and look forward with the hope of eternal life.

 I pray you know the power of the resurrection of Jesus Christ and have a holy and blessed Resurrection Day!